WebAssembly/gc/proposals/gc/MVP-JS.md

 One important question about Typed Objects is how the identity of their prototype is determined at the point of `struct.new`/`array.new`.
-While it is tempting to have a per-Realm table of prototypes, indexed by the structure of the Type Definition, this would lead to unintentional and unavoidable collisions as unrelated packages put helpers and other methods on these shared prototypes.
+While it is tempting to have a per-Realm table of prototypes, indexed by the structure of the type definition, this would lead to unintentional and unavoidable collisions as unrelated packages put helpers and other methods on these shared prototypes.

 Instead, there are two cases for determining the prototype of a Typed Object when it is constructed via `struct.new`/`array.new`:

-* If the Type Definition is *internal* (defined by the WebAssembly module, not imported), the prototype is `null`.
+* If the type definition is *internal* (defined by the WebAssembly module, not imported), the prototype is `null`.

-* If the Type Definition is *imported*, the instance must be given a Type Definition Object at instantiation-time, and this Type Definition Object (which is a constructor) determines the prototype with its (immutable) `prototype` property.
+* If the type definition is *imported*, the instance must be given a Type Definition Object at instantiation-time, and this Type Definition Object (which is a constructor) determines the prototype with its (immutable) `prototype` property.